-The Advisory Committee will meet at the call of the Chair, usually on a monthly basis.
-The committee is not a formal decision-making body, but rather a forum for inter-regional and inter-agency discussion, issue identification and resolution.
-CVRD Procedural Bylaw #1360 applies to this committee.
+The Advisory Committee will meet at the call of the Chair, usually on a bimonthly basis.
+The Committee is not a formal decision-making body, but rather a forum for inter-regional and interagency discussion, issue identification and resolution.
+The quorum for the Committee is five members.